For most leaders, that’s a massive change…a change no one prepared them for.

 Usually, the problem is solved beautifully in minutes.

-Think about the office you used to work in…even when everyone was together, you still lived by email, app or text in today’s office.
+Think about the office you used to work in…even when everyone was together, you still lived by email, app, or text.

 That’s got a list of challenges in and of itself.
 The worst was probably all the taps on your office door or walk-ups to your desk with colleagues asking if they could have five minutes of your time, which was never five minutes.